ChrisHardie/pet-of-the-day-widget/readme.txt

 == Description ==

-This plugin creates a widget to display a "pet of the day" for a given US or Canadian postal code, powered by Adopt-a-Pet.com.
+This plugin creates a widget to display an adoptable "pet of the day" for a given US or Canadian postal code, powered by Adopt-a-Pet.com.

 When a user clicks on the pet image or the details button, they'll be taken to that pet's profile on Adopt-a-Pet.com in a new browser window or tab.